Paitesanshi/LLM-Agent-Survey/README.md

     <summary>Specific Updates</summary>

     -  **📚 Additional References**
-        - Added 31 new works until 9/1/2023, to enrich the literature support.
+        - We have added 31 new works until 9/1/2023 to make the survey more comprehensive and up-to-date.

     -  **📊 New Figures**
         - **Figure 3:** This is a new figure illustrating the differences and similarities between various planning approaches.
 This helps in gaining a clearer understanding of the comparisons between different planning methods.